NP-chaonay/NP-chaonay/README.md

 __Hello,__ __World__ __!__
 And __Hello__ __Everyone__ __!__

+- 🚹️ My Status: _"a nearly-graduted high-school student"_
+- 🏢️ Work Status: _"Unemployed / Student"_
+- 🏫️ Education Status: _"Being in high school"_
+- ⭐️ My Favorite Topics: _"Computer Software / Music / Social and Organization; (Descending)"_
+- 📲️ Contact information: _"See on "How to reach me""_
+- 💭️ Reasons why I'm here at GitHub: _"nearly-graduted high-school student"_

 - 🔭 I’m currently working on _"nothing"_
 - 🌱 I’m currently learning _"University Admission Academic"_
 - 👯 I’m looking to collaborate on _"nothing for now"_
 - 🤔 I’m looking for help with _"nothing for now"_
 - 💬 Ask me about _"any bugs found on my owned software"_
-- 📫 How to reach me: _"E-Mail ("nuttapongpunpipat@gmail.com") may be the best way, However there are some way such as messaging via FB,Twitter"_
+- 📫 How to reach me: _"E-Mail ("nuttapongpunpipat@gmail.com") may be the best way, However there are some way such as messaging via FB,Twitter, For more information: See on "Facts about me / My additional information""_
 - 😄 Pronouns: _"Up to you, lol"_
 - ⚡ Fun fact: _"from np_chaonay.humour.main import *"_

-- ℹ️ Facts about me / My additional information: _"https://drive.google.com/file/d/1GI0K93ZGf0ZpOMXV-YTBVILNsj-4ZWoF/view?usp=sharing"_
+- ℹ️ Facts about me / My additional information: _"My AboutMe passage: https://drive.google.com/file/d/1GI0K93ZGf0ZpOMXV-YTBVILNsj-4ZWoF/view?usp=sharing"_